Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the average and median nightly price on Airbnb in Mérida in 2026?

-As of the first half of 2026, the average nightly price (ADR) for an Airbnb listing in Mérida is approximately MXN 1,150 (about $64 USD or €59 EUR), while the median nightly price is closer to MXN 900 ($50 USD or €46 EUR).
+As of early 2026, the estimated average nightly price for an Airbnb listing in Mérida is about MXN 1,350 to MXN 1,650, or about USD 75 to USD 90, or about EUR 68 to EUR 83, while the median is closer to MXN 1,150 to MXN 1,350, or about USD 65 to USD 75, or about EUR 58 to EUR 68.

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Mérida.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Mérida.

 How much do nightly prices vary by neighborhood in Mérida in 2026?